 In addition to high academic achievement, universities look for applicants that can demonstrate an understanding of what a career in their chosen area involves and their suitability for a high-pressured and demanding profession.
 Applicants usually draw on relevant work experience, either paid or voluntary, in health, dentistry and veterinary science or related areas undertaken to demonstrate this understanding.

-Whilst the NHS is tackling COVID-19 and social distancing measures are in place, work experience programmes and placements for healthcare and veterinary medicine are not available, particularly in clinical settings.
+Work experience programmes and placements for healthcare and veterinary medicine are hard to find, particularly in clinical settings.
 However, there are other things that you can do to support future applications: